 Treatment: We provide six weeks of evidence-based group psycho-education and skills training, as well as between fifteen and eighteen sessions of individual trauma-focused psychological therapy.
 The whole 6-week programme happens at one of our three Combat Stress short-stay treatment centres.

-Follow-up: All veterans completing the programme will be offered a series of reviews with a Combat Stress Psychiatrist and Psychological Therapist at six weeks, six months and one year after treatment.
-Those who need further follow-up will be referred to our local Community Teams, local NHS services or offered alternative Combat Stress residential treatment programmes, as appropriate.
+Follow-up: All veterans completing the programme will be offered a review at six weeks.
+Those who need further follow-up will be referred to local NHS services or offered alternative Combat Stress residential treatment programmes or community treatment if these are suitable to the veteran’s ongoing needs.

 What else does the programme offer?